Sir Thomas Green: Family

+The Green family was descended from Alfred the Great, King of Wessex.
+This branch of the Green family resided at Greens Norton in Northamptonshire from the fourteenth century until the death of the last Sir Thomas Green without male heirs in 1506.
+In 1355, Sir Henry Green and Thomas, his son, paid 20 shillings for licence to purchase Greens Norton, then known as the manor of Norton Davy.
+Shortly afterwards a fine was levied of the manor to Sir Henry Green and his heirs in fee-tail.
+The inquisition post mortem taken after the death of Sir Henry Green's son and heir, Thomas, in 1392, found that the manor and the advowson of the church of St. Bartholomew were held of the King in capite by knight service.

 Career

 Little is known of Sir Thomas Green's life.
-A brass erected to the memory of his father in St Bartholomew's Church in Greens Norton records the latter as Sir Thomas Greene (d.
+A brass erected to the memory of his father in St. Bartholomew's Church in Greens Norton records the latter as Sir Thomas Greene (d.
 9 September 1462), the husband of Maud Throckmorton, a daughter of John Throckmorton (d.
 12 April 1445), Under-Treasurer of England.
+Maud's mother was Eleanor de la Spine, daughter and coheiress of Guy Spyne of Coughton.
+Maud had married secondly Richard Middleton after the death of Sir Thomas Green.
+Maud was granted a licence to found a perpetual chantry in the parish church of Norton Davy, county Northampton, to celebrate divine service daily for the King, the Queen Elizabeth, herself and her two husbands, and for her son, Sir Thomas Green.

-According to Fraser, his traits were those of any man of the time: he was conservative in religion, quarrelsome, conniving, and prone to taking the law into his own hands.
+According to Susan E. James, his traits were those of any man of the time: he was conservative in religion, quarrelsome, conniving, and prone to taking the law into his own hands.

-On 6 and 17 November 1505, inquisitions post mortem were taken concerning his lands in which the jurors found that he was 43 years of age at that date, and that his father, Sir Thomas Greene the elder, had died 9 September 1462 seised in fee of certain manors, and that his mother, Maud Greene, had 'entered and intruded into the premises and received all the issues thereof' from the date of his father's death until Michaelmas (29 September) 1482, 'immediately after which feast the said Thomas Grene, the son, entered and intruded without ever suing or obtaining licence from Edward IV or the present king or livery out of the king's hands, and has received the issues thereof ever since'.
+On 6 and 17 November 1505, inquisitions post mortem were taken concerning his lands in which the jurors found that he was 43 years of age at that date, and that his father, Sir Thomas Greene the elder, had died 9 September 1462 seised in fee of certain manors, and that his mother, Maud Greene, had 'entered and intruded into the premises and received all the issues thereof' from the date of his father's death until Michaelmas, 29 September 1482, 'immediately after which feast the said Thomas Grene, the son, entered and intruded without ever suing or obtaining licence from Edward IV or the present king or livery out of the king's hands, and has received the issues thereof ever since'.